Aida Sulayman Arif Bursary in Art and Archaeology

 - Applicants may be of any nationality and in need of the bursary to fund the completion of their thesis.

-- The bursary is for full-time or part-time PhD students who will submit the thesis before the end of the academic session 2014/15.
-It is expected that the student who gets awarded this bursary will be enrolled on Extension of Writing up (continuation) status during the academic session 2014/15.
+- The bursary is for full-time or part-time PhD students who will submit the thesis before the end of the academic session 2015/16.
+It is expected that the award holders will be enrolled on Extension of Writing up (continuation) status during the academic session 2015/16.
 Students on Extension of Writing-up status are required to submit the thesis for examination within a maximum of three terms or within the students prescribed SOAS deadline (whichever is sooner).

 - Preference will be given to those students writing their dissertations in the field of Art & Archaeology of the Near and Middle East.
 Students of the Art and Archaeology of other regions and cultures will still be eligible to apply and may be awarded the Bursary in such circumstances when the applications of those candidates studying Art & Archaeology of the Near and Middle East are not deemed strong enough to merit the Bursary.